 In game it moved along a track, but why not take it off track and onto the field?
 Fling bombs at monsters and run ‘em over when you’re finished.
 Hyrule Warriors seems to enjoy creating larger than life bomb items, why not use that for Groose’s special attack?
 And when he’s finished, he’d taunt the enemy with a swish of his fabulous ‘do.

 6) Happy Mask Salesman, Legend of Zelda: Majora’s Mask

 When I first downloaded Young Link, I thought he would come equipped with multiple masks from Majora’s Mask.
 Although Fierce Deity Link is amazing, I was quite sad to see that it was the only mask being utilized.
 Majora’s Mask was full of so many fun and quirky masks, so who better to battle with these bad boys than the master of masks himself?
 No, not Link!
 We just discussed this!

-The reason I chose the Happy Mask Salesman is because, first and foremost, if anyone
+The reason I chose the Happy Mask Salesman is that, first and foremost, if anyone

 5) Nabooru, Legend of Zelda: Ocarina of Time